emmaU90/Analysis_of_top_uk_youtubers/README.md

 | 3	   | Dua Lipa	    | 104,954.95                 |

 ## Notes
-For this analysis, we’ll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels wuth the most
+For this analysis, we’ll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels with the most

 - subscribers
 - total views